-- 149. Integration of ESL/PTO with State Disability or Workers' Compensation.
+- 151. Integration of ESL/PTO with State Disability or Workers' Compensation.
 In cases where an employee is eligible to receive disability benefit payments (State Disability Insurance or Workers' Compensation), the employee shall apply for such benefits.
-To the extent that the disability payments do not equal the employee's normal wages, the employee's ESL (or PTO, if elected by the employee) shall be used in an amount sufficient to equal but not exceed the employee's straight-time rate of pay and any shift differential for scheduled hours. - 150.
+To the extent that the disability payments do not equal the employee's normal wages, the employee's ESL (or PTO, if elected by the employee) shall be used in an amount sufficient to equal but not exceed the employee's straight-time rate of pay and any shift differential for scheduled hours. - 152.
 Workers' Compensation Changes.
-The parties shall bargain over changes to Workers' Compensation benefits, as required by law.
+The parties shall bargain over changes to Workers' Compensation benefits, as required by law. - 153.
+PTO/ESL can only be used on scheduled workdays. - 154.

-- 151. Use of PTO for Physical Disability Absences.
-Employees cannot be required to use PTO for physical disability absences or leaves.
-If PTO is to be used for a leave, however, the employee must use it immediately upon exhaustion of ESL, it must be used for all consecutive work days thereafter, and prior to the exhaustion of ESL the employee must advise the Medical Center in writing of his/her desire to use PTO.
-For purposes of this paragraph only, a "leave" is to be construed as a physical disability absence exceeding five (5) workdays or seven (7) calendar days, unless the employee is hospitalized. - 152.
-PTO/ESL can only be used on scheduled workdays. - 153.
 PTO Availability Prior to Employee's Taking Time Off.
 Upon one week's written notice from an employee, the PTO pay for which the employee is eligible for time off of two (2) weeks or longer shall be available to him/her immediately prior to the commencement of the employee's time off period.
-Further, if an employee's PTO time off covers more than one pay period, there shall be separate checks for each pay period. - 154.
+Further, if an employee's PTO time off covers more than one pay period, there shall be separate checks for each pay period. - 155.
 Requests for Current Accruals of PTO/ESL.
-Within a reasonable time after an employee submits his or her request, not to exceed three (3) working days, the Medical Center will inform the employee as to the current amount of his or her PTO/ESL accrual. - 155.
-Compliance with FMLA.
+Within a reasonable time after an employee submits his or her request, not to exceed three (3) working days, the Medical Center will inform the employee as to the current amount of his or her PTO/ESL accrual.

+- 156. Compliance with FMLA.
 The Medical Center agrees to comply with the provisions of the Family Sick Leave Act (AB 109).
 Thus, the Medical Center will apply the extended sick leave (ESL) and Paid Time Off (PTO) provisions of this Agreement in a manner that complies with AB 109 and other applicable law.
-For purposes of this Section, the Medical Center will recognize a domestic partner, as defined by Appendix D of the existing Agreement, as it would a spouse. - 156.
-Pay For Holidays Worked. - 157.
+For purposes of this Section, the Medical Center will recognize a domestic partner, as defined by Appendix D of the existing Agreement, as it would a spouse. - 157.
+Pay For Holidays Worked. - 158.
 Recognized Holidays.
-Recognized holidays for the purpose of Paragraphs 157-160 are as follows:
+Recognized holidays for the purpose of Paragraphs 158-161 are as follows: